-You already know that driving on worn tyres is dangerous.
+You already know that driving worn-out tyres is dangerous.
 In addition to drinking and driving or speeding, if you drive with unroadworthy tyres you’re also courting devastating, if not deadly, consequences.

 In Australia, unroadworthy tyres cause thousands of accidents every year.
 In fact, a 2019 ACT study showed tyre failure was one of the most common causes of accidents, including tyre blow-outs from over-inflated tyres and worn tyres that take longer to brake, leading to rear-end accidents.